(Government-Funded Bachelor's Degree Programmes)

 |Step 1:||Create an account|

-|Input your email address, personal particulars and a password to create an application account.
-A confirmation showing your application number and electronic ID (EID) will be sent to your email address.
+|Input your email address, personal details and a password to create an application account.
+A confirmation email showing your application number and electronic ID (EID) will be sent to your email address.
 Use the EID and your selected password to log in to the application account.|

 |Step 2:||Complete your application|